dpsenner/mqtt-presentation/src/PRESENTATION.md

     * Temperature alarms
     * Temperature histogram

-## Related Work: Sparkplug
+## Related Work: Sparkplug or LWM2M

-* Defines a very small set of topics
+* Both define a very small set of topics
 * This allows discovering nodes and their capabilities
-* We are not going into the details of the sparkplug specification
+* We are not going into the details of these specifications

 ## Related work: DDS